Russell Stuvaints: Shooting

 On June 1, 2008, Stuvaints was injured during an altercation at Nigro's Restaurant in North Versailles, Pennsylvania.
 Stuvaints, who was shot once in the right hip, was one of five people wounded during the incident.
 The next day, police arrested Tyrone Watson, a 27-year-old from McKeesport, and charged him with five counts of aggravated assault, five counts of reckless endangerment, and one count of carrying an unlicensed firearm.

-Stuvaints attended the preliminary hearing and told the judges that Tyrone Watson was not the shooter nor was he present in Nigro's.
+Stuvaints attended the preliminary hearing and told the judges that Watson was not the shooter nor was he present in Nigro's.
 The Judge finally listened to all 5 people that were shot all testified that Watson was not the shooter.

-Tyrone Watson was also found not guilty of the shooting, it was also found that he was not even present in the bar at the time.
+Watson was also found not guilty of the shooting, it was also found that he was not even present in the bar at the time.

 Arrests

-In 2016 Stuvaints was arrested in White Oak, PA on drug charges and weapons violations, according to police.
+In 2016, Stuvaints was arrested in White Oak, Pennsylvania, on drug charges and weapons violations, according to police.
 He also pleaded guilty in 2013 to charges of aggravated assault and resisting arrest, a year after police said they had to use a Taser to subdue Stuvaints after he threatened a woman in McKeesport.
 He allegedly punched one officer in the face before he was subdued, according to the Tribune-Review.